 Following Greenberg’s court appearance, his lawyer, Fritz Scheller, was asked whether his client would cooperate against Gaetz.
 “He is bound by it, the plea agreement,” Scheller replied.
 “He will honor it.”

-While Gaetz’s ex-girlfriend has reportedly agreed to cooperate with investigators and testified in front of a grand jury.
+Gaetz’s ex-girlfriend reportedly agreed to cooperate with investigators and testified in front of a grand jury.

 Days after Greenberg’s plea, Gaetz’s ex-girlfriend — “a former Capitol Hill staffer” who has been “linked to Gaetz as far back as the summer of 2017,” per CNN — reportedly agreed to talk to federal investigators, a development CNN previously predicted “could be among the final steps in the probe of Gaetz.”
-The ex in question interned on Capitol Hill, but not for Gaetz; she reportedly went on the Bahamas trip, and may also be able to provide information both on allegations of drug use, and on questionable transactions by the Congressman.
+The ex in question interned on Capitol Hill, but not for Gaetz; she reportedly went on the Bahamas trip and may be able to provide information both on allegations of drug use and questionable transactions by the congressman.

 Gaetz sent some suspicious Venmo payments to Greenberg.

 According to a new report in the Daily Beast, Gaetz sent Greenberg two suspicious payments, totaling $900, via Venmo late one evening in May 2018.
 The memo of the first payment was “Test”; the second read “hit up ___,” including the nickname of an 18-year-old woman.
 Per the Daily Beast, the morning after Gaetz sent the payments, Greenberg transferred sums amounting to $900 to three young women.
 The memos for the payments were “Tuition,” “School,” and “School.”

 A new letter from Greenberg claims he and Gaetz paid for sex with a minor.